 The Distinguished Alumni Award recognizes engineering alumni whose professional accomplishments bring distinction to the college.
 Smith received his bachelor’s degree in chemical engineering from Cornell before founding Vista, a private equity firm with more than $93 billion in managed assets.
 Widely considered one of the world’s most successful investors and a leading philanthropist, he came to campus to accept the 2020 Cornell Engineering Distinguished Alumni Award – an event that had been delayed by the pandemic.

 “It truly is an honor to receive the College of Engineering’s Distinguished Alumni Award,” said Smith, who currently serves on the Cornell Tech Council and is an emeritus member of the Cornell Engineering College Council.
 “My goal has always been to lift up and provide opportunity for those who have historically faced barriers to success.
 My hope is that these funds will elevate more students and afford them the opportunity to attend my alma mater and pursue careers in STEM, as well as continue to support the diverse pipeline of extraordinary talent that Cornell produces.”

 The gift will establish an undergraduate scholarship fund and graduate student fellowship fund, both in Smith’s name.
-The scholarship fund will provide at least seven undergraduates a year with up to $45,000 in grants that do not need to be repaid; the graduate fellowship fund will support approximately 12 master’s students and five doctoral students.
+Once fully funded, the scholarship fund will provide at least seven undergraduates a year with up to $45,000 in grants that do not need to be repaid; the graduate fellowship fund will support approximately 12 master’s students or five doctoral students.